sebastienros/fluid/README.md

 - Parse sample: Parses a sample HTML template containing filters and properties
 - Render sample: Renders a parsed HTML template containing filters and properties
 - Parse and render sample: Parses and renders a sample HTML template containing filters and properties
-- Render simple ouput tag: Renders a single tag outputting a string property
+- Render simple output tag: Renders a single tag outputting a string property
 - Parse 8KB Lorem Ipsum: Parses 8KB of Lorem Ipsum text containing no tags to exercise the parser on long and simple texts (Not displayed for Liquid.NET as it takes too long to fit in the chart).
-- Render 1KB Lorem Simple Ouput: Parses and render 1KB of Lorem Ipsum text containing no tags
+- Render 1KB Lorem Simple Output: Parses and render 1KB of Lorem Ipsum text containing no tags

 ## Used by